TheDataByte/LinearRegression_R/README.md

 [lm: Fitting Linear Models](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/lm)

 # More?
-If you want to hear more, check out my [Hello, World!](https://www.youtube.com/watch?v=MrEkwt-wZ5w) video on YouTube and subscribe!
+If you want to hear more from me, check out my [Hello, World!](https://www.youtube.com/watch?v=MrEkwt-wZ5w) video on YouTube and subscribe!
 I'm constantly working on new content :)